The 2026 NJ E-Bike Law Just Changed Everything. Here’s What You Need to Know

 One-Size-Fits-All Approach

-A low-speed, pedal-assist e-bike is being treated the same as a high-powered throttle-driven e-moto.
+A low-speed, pedal-assist e-bicycle is being treated the same as a high-powered throttle-driven e-moto.

 They are fundamentally different machines—and should be regulated accordingly.